Spin-orbit interaction in tubular prismatic nanowires: Results

 where $E_i$ represents the transverse energy states shown in Fig.\ \ref{fig:energy}, and $m^{*}$ is the effective mass defined in Eq.\ (\ref{m_eff_z}).

 For the 8-nm-thick hexagonal cross section [Fig.\ \ref{fig:energy}(a)], the corner and side states lead to the formation of eight parabolic curves, as shown in Fig.\ \ref{fig:energy_kz}(a).
-Each group of states, corresponding to a particular localization, consists of twelve states arranged into four parabolas: the lowest parabola is always 2-fold degenerate (states $l=1$ and $l=5$), the next two curves are 4-fold degenerate (states $l=2$, $3$, $6$ and $l=7$), and the fourth parabola is again 2-fold degenerate (states $l=4$ and $l=8$).
+Each group of states, corresponding to a particular localization, consists of 12 states arranged into four parabolas: The lowest parabola is always twofold degenerate (states $l=1$ and $l=5$), the next two curves are fourfold degenerate (states $l=2$, $3$, $6$ and $l=7$), and the fourth parabola is again twofold degenerate (states $l=4$ and $l=8$).